Medical school: Israel

-There are five university medical schools in Israel: the Rappaport Faculty of Medicine at the Technion in Haifa, the Joyce and Irving Goldman Medical School at Ben Gurion University in Be'er Sheva, the Faculty of Medicine (former name "Sackler Faculty of Medicine") at Tel Aviv University, the Hadassah School of Medicine at the Hebrew University in Jerusalem and the Azrieli Faculty of Medicine at Bar-Ilan University in Ramat Gan.
+There are five university medical schools in Israel: the Rappaport Faculty of Medicine at the Technion in Haifa, the Joyce and Irving Goldman Medical School at Ben Gurion University in Be'er Sheva, the Faculty of Medicine at Tel Aviv University, the Hadassah School of Medicine at the Hebrew University in Jerusalem and the Azrieli Faculty of Medicine at Bar-Ilan University in Ramat Gan.
 These all follow the European 6-year model except Bar-Ilan University which has a four-year program similar to the US system.

 The Technion Medical School, Ben Gurion University, and Tel Aviv University Faculty of Medicine offer 4-year MD programs for American Bachelor's graduates who have taken the MCAT, interested in completing rigorous medical education in Israel before returning to the US or Canada.

 The entrance requirements of the various schools of medicine are very strict.
 Israeli students require a high school Baccalaureate average above 100 and psychometric examination grade over 700.

 The degree of Doctor of Medicine (MD) is legally considered to be equivalent to a master's degree within the Israeli Educational System.

 All medical school graduates must then pass a medical licensing exam and successfully complete a one-year internship.
 There are two kinds of internships: